-1. The application uses JNDI to return an object reference to the UserTransaction object for the WebLogic Server domain.

-Obtaining the object reference begins a conversational state between the application and that object.
+- The application uses JNDI to return an object reference to the UserTransaction object for the WebLogic Server domain. - Obtaining the object reference begins a conversational state between the application and that object.
 The conversational state continues until the transaction is completed (committed or rolled back).
 Once instantiated, RMI objects remain active in memory until they are released (typically during server shutdown).
-For the duration of the transaction, the WebLogic Server infrastructure does not perform any deactivation or activation.

-- 2. The client application begins a transaction using the UserTransaction.begin method, and issues a request to the server application.
-All operations on the server application execute within the scope of a transaction. - If a call to any of these operations raises an exception (either explicitly or as a result of a communication failure), the exception can be caught and the transaction can be rolled back using the UserTransaction.rollback method. - If no exceptions occur, the client application commits the current transaction using the UserTransaction.commit method.
+For the duration of the transaction, the WebLogic Server infrastructure does not perform any deactivation or activation. - The client application begins a transaction using the UserTransaction.begin method, and issues a request to the server application.
+All operations on the server application execute within the scope of a transaction. - If a call to any of these operations raises an exception (either explicitly or because of a communication failure), catch the exception and the use the UserTransaction.rollback method to roll back the transaction. - If no exceptions occur, the client application commits the current transaction using the UserTransaction.commit method.
 This method ends the transaction and starts the processing of the operation.
-The transaction is committed only if all of the participants in the transaction agree to commit. - 3.
-The UserTransaction.commit method causes WebLogic Server to call the transaction manager to complete the transaction. - 4.
-The transaction manager is responsible for coordinating with the resource managers to update any databases.
+The transaction is committed only if all of the participants in the transaction agree to commit. - The UserTransaction.commit method causes WebLogic Server to call the transaction manager to complete the transaction. - The transaction manager is responsible for coordinating with the resource managers to update any databases.